seanboyce/ubiblio/README.md

 1. If I have hundreds of books in a genre, content discovery with "browse by genre" is a bit cumbersome.
 When a genre is selected, I could display authors + a textbox with summary of their works.
 Then clicking that leads to a deisplay of all books of that genre by that author.
 This would let me scale to thousands of books more easily.
 Not high priority.
 The software is basically done.
 2. I might add an endpoint that lets admin users add other users.
 In case I open my personal library to the public one day or whatever.
+3. Forgot to add an endpoint to display all withdrawn books, so I can put them away all in one fell swoop.
+This one I'll probably get around to.

 # HTML Theme
 The HTML theme is modified from "forty" by HTML5UP (https://html5up.net/).
 Actually, check out their other themes too.
 They are excellent and provide the themes under CC Attribution 3.0 (https://html5up.net/license).
 It's a huge timesaver for building things like this.
 So please leave the attribution in the footer.